If not properly cared for, faulty or worn out brakes can put you in danger whilst driving, and lead to the need for expensive repairs.

 Brake Pedal Problems

-As previously stated, if the grooves or raised grip sections of the brake pedal are worn smooth, this will lead to MOT failure, unless the vehicle was manufactured with a brake pedal which does not have grooves or anti-slip material.
+If the grooves or raised grip sections of the brake pedal are worn smooth, this will lead to MOT failure - unless the vehicle was manufactured with a brake pedal which does not have grooves or anti-slip material.

 Contaminated Brake Pads or Linings